-- Available 24/7 – 365 days a year / emergency response line
+- Available 24/7 – 365 days a year / emergency call line

 - Free initial consultation

-- Reasonable rates / payment plans
+- Reasonable rates / Flat rate fees

-The Legislature has declared war on domestic violence also known as “family violence.”
+The legislature has declared war on domestic violence also known as “family violence.”
 Our State is investing a significant amount of resources into special domestic violence courts; treatment programs and family violence intervention units all in an effort to combat domestic violence.
-The rate of domestic violence arrests in Connecticut are skyrocketing.
-Courts take domestic violence matters very seriously.
+The rate of domestic violence arrests in Connecticut are skyrocketing. courts take domestic violence matters very seriously.

-Domestic violence means any crime involving an assault, a threat or stalking behavior between: any family members related by blood or marriage; between people who are living under the same roof or in a dating relationship.
+Domestic violence means any crime involving an assault, a threat, violence or stalking behavior between: any family members related by blood or marriage; between people who are living under the same roof or in a dating relationship.
 It also applies to spouses or former spouses, and people who have a child in common even if they were never married.
 When a crime is designated as a domestic violence crime not only do you have to deal with the criminal penalties that come along with a conviction of the crime itself but you also have to deal with a wide range of domestic violence related consequences which tag along because it is treated as a domestic violence crime.
-These include criminal orders of protection and domestic violence conditions of release.
+These include criminal orders of protection and domestic violence conditions of release.Mandatory Arrest Statute

 Typical domestic violence crimes include: